 Evergreen Road North End Project October 23, 2013 Public Meeting Notice (PDF)

-After much initial ground work securing funding and developing plans, the Evergreen Road Improvement Project is finally slated to begin this summer.
+After much initial ground work securing funding and developing plans, the Evergreen Road Improvement Project is finally began last summer.
 The Project will involve the total reconstruction of a one-mile segment of Evergreen Road between 10 and 11 Mile Roads from the existing six and seven-lane road into a four-lane boulevard with a roundabout at Evergreen and Civic Center Drive and a roundabout at Evergreen and the north Municipal Campus driveway.

 The Evergreen Road Improvement Project will incorporate many new amenities that will make the corridor more pedestrian-friendly and attractive, including: a major mid-block crossing and plaza that will be constructed between the two roundabouts, a wide path that will be constructed on the east side of Evergreen from I-696 to Filmore Street with benches and landscaping, as well as decorative street lighting.
 Innovative stormwater features will also be incorporated into the project to provide water quality improvements before discharge to our storm sewers.
 The stormwater drains and water mains will be replaced and upgraded — improving the functionality of the sewer system and helping to maximize the lifespan of City’s infrastructure.
 The City will also construct a rain garden adjacent to the tennis courts and install pervious pavers behind the curb between the roundabouts.
 Additionally, the power distribution system at the Southfield Municipal Campus will be relocated from the front lawn to north of the tennis courts.